hamilton/svelte-immer-example/README.md

 1. `mapStateToProps` – In this model the parent component implements the functionality to handle the `mapStateToProps` workflow by passing in the props to the children.
-You could write a `mapStateToProps` function and test it if you like.
+You could write a `mapStateToProps` function, but I haven't.
 2. `mapDispatchToProps` – in a similar fashion, one could connect actions to the store update function via the `connect` function above – something like
    ```javascript
    const add = connect(addRandomNumber)
    ```
     – and just pass that down as a prop to each child component.
-Alternatively, you can use Svelte's great `setContext` and `getContext` to give your components the opportunity to either consume the prop (if passed as such) or attempt to fetch from the parent component (in other words, the component that utilizes said component).
+Alternatively, you can use Svelte's `setContext` and `getContext` to give your components the opportunity to either consume the prop (if passed as such) or attempt to fetch from the parent component (in other words, the component that utilizes said component).
 In a component, you can easily construct this